HTTP-RPC/Kilo/README.md

 }
 ```

-An attempt to coerce an empty map to a `Vehicle` instance would produce an `IllegalArgumentException`:
+Because both "manufacturer" and "year" are required, an attempt to coerce an empty map to a `Vehicle` instance would produce an `IllegalArgumentException`:

 ```java
 var vehicle = BeanAdapter.coerce(mapOf(), Vehicle.class); // throws